ardalanamini/xcoins-code-review/README.md

     > I exported the routes as `default` in this case, due to only having one job, which is exporting the express `Router`.
   - Renamed the router filenames.
 The `.router` part of the name was redundant, since they're already under the `routes` directory.
+  - I moved the controllers to the `controllers` directory & each controller to be in a separate file.
+    > This makes code cleaner and easier to maintain. not the directory `routes` only manages the routing &
+    > the `controllers` directory manages route behaviors.
+    > By putting controllers in separate files, it will become easier to detect which dependencies are used in which controller
+    > and the number of controllers won't affect the readability of the code, thus easier to improve, debug & maintain.

 <!-- Footnotes -->